Meet David Lewis, WorldStrides Sports Tour Director!

-I have been a tour director for 22 years, of which four years have been with Worldstrides Sports.
+I have been a tour director for 23 years, of which five years have been with Worldstrides Sports.

 What do you like most about your job?

 I like to see teams express themselves, and have fun learning new things.
-Showing them around the hidden gems or iconic places we visit.
-Helping and also learning from my guests.
+I love showing them around the hidden gems or iconic places we visit — helping and also learning from my guests.

 Tell us a bit about your professional background – what led you to your role as a Tour Director?

-I have taken groups all over the world and have been lucky to visit over 100 countries plus 38 states of America.
-I have lead groups on sports tours in the UK, Europe, Australia, New Zealand, South Africa, and the West Indies.
+I have taken groups all over the world and have been lucky to visit over 100 countries, plus 38 states of America.
+I have led groups on sports tours in the U.K., Europe, Australia, New Zealand, South Africa, and the West Indies.

 What do you see in American soccer players that strikes you as unique?

 It’s obvious from the first training session that I watch, it is the high fitness levels and the fast speed in which they play the game.
 They show passion that shines through, but it’s not always about speed – it’s knowing when to give that final ball as it only takes a second to score a goal.

 What do you think American soccer players realize about the sport once they’ve seen it in another country?